alexis-menendez/SkyWatch/README.md

 ## Acknowledgements

+* I enlisted the help of a friend (and former participant of this bootcamp) to help me when I hit snags.
 * I used Github Copilot to help me write the code for this project, primarily its suggestive text feature which enabled me to write code faster.
 * I also used ChatGPT to:
   	* Provide assitance debugging my code.
 I am happy to provide transcripts of the conversation with ChatGPT upon request.